AvinandanBose/JavaGeneric/README.md

 <h3><li><a href= "https://github.com/AvinandanBose/JavaGeneric/blob/main/javaGenUBEg18.java" >Upper Bound Eg-9[Character]  </a></li></h3>
 <h3><li><a href= "https://github.com/AvinandanBose/JavaGeneric/blob/main/javaGenUBEg19.java" >Upper Bound Eg-10[Short]  </a></li></h3>
 <h3><li><a href= "https://github.com/AvinandanBose/JavaGeneric/blob/main/javaGenUBEg20.java" >Upper Bound Eg-11[Long]  </a></li></h3>
+<h3> <i> <ins>Note:</ins> The type T here shouldnot be bounded by final type of String,Byte, StringBuffer, StringBuilder,Integer,Float,Character,Short and Long.
+Its noted that all belongs to package: java.lang .And all of these are wrapper classes(except StringBuilder and StringBuffer as they are companion classes of String and they are mutable classes unlike String) declared as "Final" .
+And the rule is we cannot inherit them as they are final classes .
+Here T extends String,Byte,... etc. represents the type T is String,Byte,... etc. Final types cannot be further extended.
+Hence generates a warning and equally Legal representation.Hence types are fixed here i.e. if T extends String , Then during object creation the type must be String not Integer, Float and other types and it is same for others as given in above examples.</i></h3>
 </ul>
 </ul>
 <h1> Implementation of  Set in Java Generics</h1>